 The NVIDIA Ultra Low Latency Mode in the NVIDIA Control Panel tweaks how the handling of frame buffering, along with sharper scaling for pixel art and retro games.
-In this post, we will offer suggestions you can try if you notice that the NVIDIA Low Latency Mode is not showing up on Windows 10.
+In this post, we will offer suggestions you can try if you notice that the NVIDIA Low Latency Mode is not showing up on Windows 11 or Windows 10.

 NVIDIA Low Latency Mode not showing up